DIDA-AI/Dida-RollingGo-Hotel-MCP-Global/README.md

 - **Pricing**: Completely free, no usage limits
 - **Access Method**: Self-service following this documentation; suitable for rapid prototyping and tool development.

->  Dida MCP also offers an OAuth 2.0 Authorization Code flow, providing 7 tools including getHotelSearchTags, searchHotels, getHotelDetail, hotelPriceConfirm, searchHotelOrders, and more.
+>  RollingGo MCP also offers an OAuth 2.0 Authorization Code flow, providing 7 tools including getHotelSearchTags, searchHotels, getHotelDetail, hotelPriceConfirm, searchHotelOrders, and more.
 This mode is designed for deep integration with enterprise-grade production applications and requires a business contact via contact@rollinggo.ai.

 >  **For Chinese users** or workflows primarily targeting the mainland China market and Alipay payment systems, please refer to this version: [**Dida-hotel-MCP-CN**](https://github.com/DIDA-AI/Dida-hotel-MCP-CN)